 MPs' doors are open to hearing about social work

-Social workers are being urged to reach out to their local MPs who “might not know anything about social work” and “demystify” them about the profession.
+Social workers are being urged to reach out to their local MPs who “might not know anything about social work” and “demystify” the profession to them.

 The call comes from senior Labour backbench MP Cat Smith, who stressed those doing so would be “pushing at an open door” in wake of the General Election.